 Treatment of COPD Exacerbation

 Often, either hospitalization or a home-care nurse are necessary for managing an exacerbation.
-According to GOLD, nurse-administered home care can be a practical yet effective alternative to hospital care in certain patients with COPD exacerbation.
-The exact criteria used to determine who would benefit most from this approach, however, is uncertain and varies according to health care setting.
+According to GOLD, nurse-administered home care can be a practical - and effective - alternative to hospital care in certain patients with COPD exacerbation.
+The exact criteria used to determine who would benefit most from this approach, however, is uncertain and varies according to the health care setting.

 If your COPD exacerbation cannot be managed safely at home, you will be admitted to the hospital.
-Once there, your treatment, as determined by your health care provider, may include the following:
+Once there, your treatment, as determined by your health care provider, may include:

 - Oxygen therapy